lacomaofficial/Child-Adult-Classification-from-fMRI/README.md

-# Child-Adult Classification from fMRI
+# Age Classification on fMRI with Support Vector Machine

 ## Project Overview